bioexcel/bioexcel-exascale-co-design-benchmarks/CP2K/kernel-benchmark/README.md

 [4] https://www.cp2k.org/performance
 [5] https://repository.prace-ri.eu/git/UEABS/ueabs
 [6] https://www.cp2k.org/dev:profiling

+## Requirements

+The benchmark kernel is entirely self contained - the kernel code itself (qmmm_gpw_forces.f90), a  wrapper (kernel_benchmark.f90), some dependencies adapted from the CP2K codebase, and input files corresponding to the whole-application benchmark also contained in this repository are all included (more information in src/README.md and data/README.md).
+All that is required to build the kernel benchmark is a Fortran 2008-compatible compiler (gfortran is recommended, as it is for CP2K as a whole).
+If a Fortran 2008-compatible compiler is not available, you will have to modify a few file IO statements in src/kernel_benchmark.f90 to not make use of the 'newunit' feature.

 ## How to build

-- In the Makefile in this directory, specify a Fortran compiler that supports Fortran 2008 (if this is truly not available, you will have to modify a few file IO statements in src/kernel_benchmark.f90 to not make use of the 'newunit' feature), and specify an optimisation level by setting FCFLAGS
+- In the Makefile in this directory, specify a Fortran compiler that supports Fortran 2008 (), and specify an optimisation level by setting FCFLAGS

 - Type 'make'